 3. Withdrawal.
 Quitting “cold turkey” only works for a lucky few.
 A long, slow taper is best because it allows for GABA receptor down-regulation in the brain to correct itself.
 The brain does heal over time.
 It takes time.

 But if you withdraw quickly, count on it… you will be drinking again very soon (but secretly).
 Riding out the waves of crave is key to getting well and it takes months, if not years.

 4. Cheerleader.
 There needs to be at least one person rooting for you, by phone, text or physical presence.
 Alcoholics feel scared, alone, afraid and in pain.
 They are often overwhelmed and just need a cheerleader.
 They can also feel like they’re misunderstood, defeated and judged, so all you have to do is listen.
 Be kind and plant thought seeds of hope like a true cheerleader.
 You can be that for someone.

-5. The recovering alcoholic must (repeat MUST) avoid drinking buddies.
+5. Avoid Them.
+The recovering alcoholic must (repeat MUST) avoid drinking buddies.
 You will trip if you continue to associate with people who aren’t aligned with your new goal.

 6. Stress.
 This is difficult to control in some cases, but possible.
 It’s all about choice.

 Who are you aligned with?

 Does he or she make you want to zone out and drink?

 Maybe you are alone, or you feel terribly lonely in the relationship you have?